Community detection and percolation of information in a geometric setting: Introduction

-Therefore, a natural extension of the theory of stochastic block models would be to understand under what conditions the geometric representation can be recovered by looking at the graph.
+This model can sometimes mimic the behavior of real-world networks more accurately than the stochastic block model.
+For example, a user in a social network may be represented as a point in some linear space in a way that the coordinates correspond to attributes of her personality and her geographic location.
+The likelihood of two persons being associated with each other in the network will then depend on the proximity of several of these attributes.
+A flat community structure may therefore be two simplistic to reflect these underlying attributes. \\ Therefore, a natural extension of the theory of stochastic block models would be to understand under what conditions the geometric representation can be recovered by looking at the graph.
 Our focus is on the case that the metric is defined over a symmetric space, such as the Euclidean sphere in $d$-dimensions.
 By symmetry, we mean that the probability of two vertices to be connected, given their locations, is invariant under a natural group acting on the space.
 We are interested in the sparse regime where the expected degrees of the vertices do not converge to infinity with the size of the graph.
 This is the (arguably) natural and most challenging regime for the stochastic block model.